Wheelchair Ramp Construction

 - wood shims

-An Ell shaped ramp design requires building two straight wheelchair ramps but you only order two top brackets and one bottom bracket.
-In some situations you may substitute a Flush Fit Top Board instead of the standard ‘top bracket’, if one of the ramp ends is going directly into a doorway threshold with a screen door that swings outward (see Doorway Transition Ramp project below).
+A DIY Ell-shaped ramp design requires you to build two straight wheelchair ramps, but you only order two top brackets and one bottom bracket.
+In some situations you will substitute a Flush Fit Top Board instead of the standard ‘top bracket.’
+This is if one of the ramp ends is going directly into a doorway threshold with a screen door that swings outward (see Doorway Transition Ramp project below).

-The landing is a one person project since it is built ‘in place’.
-The construction time is about 4 hours.
+The landing is a one-person project since it is built ‘in place.’
+Construction time to build this wheelchair ramp requires about 4 hours.

-The Doorway Transition Ramp accommodates doorway thresholds that have outward swinging doors, like a screen door.
+The Doorway Threshold Ramp accommodates doorway thresholds that have outward swinging doors, like a screen door.
 Our standard top bracket will not work when a screen door is present.
-This Doorway Transition Ramp will have a Flush Fit Top Board that will be ordered instead of a standard top bracket.
-The Flush Fit Top Board, has adjustable legs to allow the end of the ramp facing the doorway to be flush with the doorway threshold.
-Most doorway threshold ramps are 2-3 feet long to overcome a 3 to 5 inch height where an exterior door leads to a front stoop, back porch or patio.
+A Threshold Ramp will have a Flush Fit Top Board that will be ordered instead of a standard top bracket.
+The Flush Fit Top Board has adjustable legs.
+This allows the end of the ramp facing the doorway to be flush with the doorway threshold.
+Most doorway threshold ramps are 2-3 feet long.
+This is to overcome a 3 to 7 inch height where an exterior door leads to a front stoop, back porch or patio.
 However, the Flush Fit Top Board can be used if a long ramp goes directly into a doorway with a screen door.
-Side guard rails are optional and are often omitted on short doorway transition ramps.
-The Flush Fit Top Board should not be used when the top step is concrete.
-Construction time is about 1 hour and requires a standard bottom transition and the Flush Fit Top Board.
+Side guard rails are optional and are often omitted on short doorway threshold ramps.
+Wheelchair ramp construction time to build this style is about 1 hour and requires a standard bottom transition bracket and the Flush Fit Top Board.